erlunlian/voyager-minecraft-ai/README.md

 - Run: `java -Xmx1024M -Xms1024M -jar server.jar nogui`
 - Set `server.properties`: `online-mode=false` for local testing

+OR

+You can create a new world in Minecraft Java Edition and open to LAN on port 25565, then run the agent

 ## Usage

 ### Run Voyager Agent